1948 South African general election: Economic reasons

-The putative policy of apartheid proposed by the HNP served the economic interests of certain groups of white South Africans.
+The apartheid policy proposed by the HNP was to serve the economic interests of certain white South Africans.
 Farmers from the northern portions of the country relied on cheap black labour to maximise profits while working-class whites living in urban areas feared the employment competition that would follow an urban influx of black South Africans.
 Many commercial and financial Afrikaner interests based on agriculture saw the value of apartheid in promoting growth in this sector.
 The UP failed to realise the enormous economic benefits of apartheid to these large and influential groups and did not prioritise segregation as much as the HNP.

 Smuts and his cabinet were blamed for many of the hardships that occurred as a result of South Africa's participation in World War II.
 During the war, petrol was rationed by means of coupons, and bakeries were ordered not to bake white bread so as to conserve wheat.
 After the war, some of these measures continued, as South Africa exported food and other necessaries to Britain and the Netherlands.
 South Africa even provided Britain with a loan of 4 million ounces (110 metric tons) of gold.
 These measures caused local shortages of meat and the unavailability of white bread.
 The Smuts government was blamed for this, as well as for the rate of inflation and the government's dismal housing record.
 All these factors provided ammunition for the HNP.

 Race and ethnicity

 As regards election tactics, the HNP was extremely adroit at exploiting white fears while campaigning in the 1948 election.
 Because the UP had seemed to take a fairly lukewarm stance towards both integration and segregation, the HNP was able to argue that a victory for the UP would ultimately lead to a black government in South Africa.
-HNP propaganda linked black political power to communism and socialism, an anathema to many white South Africans at the time.
+HNP propaganda linked black political power to communism and socialism, anathema to many white South Africans at the time.
 Slogans such as "Swart Gevaar" ("Black Peril"), "Rooi Gevaar" ("Red Peril"), "Die kaffer op sy plek" ("The Kaffir in his place"), and "Die koelies uit die land" ("The coolies out of the country") played upon and amplified white anxieties.
 Much was made of the fact that Smuts had developed a good working relationship with Joseph Stalin during World War II, when South Africa and the USSR were allies in the fight against Nazi Germany.
 Smuts had once remarked that he "doffs his cap to Stalin" and the HNP presented this remark as proof of Smuts's latent communist and socialist tendencies.

 The Smuts government's controversial immigration program served to further inflame Afrikaner disquiet.
 Under this program, numerous British immigrants had moved to South Africa and were perceived to have taken homes and employment away from (white) South African citizens.
 Moreover, it was claimed that the intention behind such plans was to swamp the Afrikaners, who had a higher birth rate than the British diaspora, with British immigrants so that Afrikaners would be outnumbered at the polls in future elections.